xpectmore/jQuery-Interval/README.md

-This is a jQery / Zepto.js (a high speed equivalent of jQuery) plug-in that implement JavaScript native setInterval and manage start / stop of a timer by a unique function with different number of parameters:
+This is a jQery / Zepto.js (a high speed JS framework, equivalent of jQuery) plug-in that implement JavaScript native setInterval and manage start / stop of a timer by a unique function with different number of parameters:

 to start a timer use :